mantiuk/pwcmp/README.md

 * [ASAP: Active Sampling for Pairwise Comparisons](https://github.com/gfxdisp/asap) - an effective method for reducing the number of required pairwise comparisons.

 ## Revision history

+* 14 December 2024
+  - Outlier analysis now normalizes the likelihood by the number of trials so that observers with a larger numer of trials do not have lower likelihood.
+The visualization and documentation have been improved.
+  - Updated the example in this README.md file to use a newer table-based interface

 * 9 February 2023 - The optimization code is now vectorized and calculates analytical gradient.
 This makes the optimization much faster, especially for a large number of conditions. "bounded" prior is no longer supported (or needed).
 [Contributed by Zhongshi Jiang]